-St Petersburg has a prominent literary history and bears associations with Russian literary giants such as Pushkin, Gogol, and Dostoyevsky.
-It makes sense, then, that the city also is bursting at the seams with both hip and traditional bookstores.
-After spending a semester here as a literature major, here are some of my favourites!
+Bookstores in St. Petersburg are numberous and diverse.
+The city has a prominent literary history and bears associations with Russian literary giants such as Pushkin, Gogol, and Dostoyevsky.
+It makes sense, then, that it is also bursting at the seams with both hip and traditional bookstores.
+After spending a semester here as a literature major, here are some of my favorite bookstores in St. Petersburg!

 1. Дом Книги